ucla-oarc-web/WebBlocks/template/entity/list/README.md

 ## Features

-The "unstyled" class can be added to a list to remove the default margin, padding, and bullets (or numbering).
+The `.unstyled` class can be added to a list to remove the default margin, padding, and bullets (or numbering).
 Child lists will not be affected.

 ## Responsive Considerations